IBM/license-plate-ocr/README.md

 #  Components

-* [IBM Visual Insights](https://www.ibm.com/products/maximo).
+* [IBM Maximo Visual Inspection](https://www.ibm.com/products/maximo).
 This is an image analysis platform that allows you to build and manage computer vision models, upload and annotate images, and deploy apis to analyze images and videos.

-Sign up for a trial account of IBM Visual Insights [here](https://developer.ibm.com/linuxonpower/deep-learning-powerai/try-powerai/).
-This link includes options to provision a IBM Visual Insights instance either locally on in the cloud.
+Sign up for a trial account of IBM Maximo Visual Inspection [here](https://developer.ibm.com/linuxonpower/deep-learning-powerai/try-powerai/).
+This link includes options to provision a IBM Maximo Visual Inspection instance either locally on in the cloud.

 * [Kubernetes](https://cloud.ibm.com/kubernetes/catalog/cluster).
 Kubernetes is a container orchestration engine.
 In this case, we'll use Kubernetes to host a python server with OCR libraries.
 The server will accept images via an HTTP POST request, and process the images to extract and recognize text from an image.

 # Flow

-1. Photo of car is uploaded to IBM Visual Insights dashboard.
+1. Photo of car is uploaded to IBM Maximo Visual Inspection dashboard.
 2. Object recognition model identifies location of license plate(s).
-3. IBM Visual Insights "Post Processing" script forwards image and object location to custom server.
+3. IBM Maximo Visual Inspection "Post Processing" script forwards image and object location to custom server.
 4. Custom server improves image with following steps:
     - Binarisation (Convert image to black and white)
     - [Edge Detection](https://docs.opencv.org/2.4/doc/tutorials/imgproc/imgtrans/canny_detector/canny_detector.html)